shoaibdhk/Java/README.md

 # Java
-This is my Java projects that I have learned.
+These are my Java projects that I have learned.